lqi11/hackerank_practive/README.md

 13. usage of set difference_update, symmetric_difference_update
 14. this one more like a math problem
 15. usage of itertools, permutation, product
+16. difference between combination_with_replacment and combination. combination(string, number of combination)